 Pursuant to our bylaws, if you wish to submit a proposal (including a director nomination) at the 2024 annual meeting of stockholders that is not to be included in next year's proxy materials, you must do so not later than the close of business on February 10, 2024 and no earlier than the close of business on January 11, 2024; provided, however, that if next year's annual meeting is advanced by more than 30 days prior to or delayed by more than 30 days after May 10, 2024 your proposal must be submitted not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
 You are advised to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
-In addition, as to any proposal that a stockholder intends to present at the 2024 annual meeting other than by inclusion in our proxy statement for the 2024 annual meeting of stockholders, the proxy solicited by our Board of Directors for the 2024 annual meeting will confer discretionary voting authority with respect to (i) any proposal for which we have not been provided with timely notice pursuant to the bylaws and (ii) any proposal for which we have been provided with timely notice pursuant to the bylaws under the Exchange Act.
+In addition, as to any proposal that a stockholder intends to present at the 2024 annual meeting other than by inclusion in our proxy statement for the 2024 annual meeting of stockholders, the proxy solicited by our Board of Directors for the 2024 annual meeting will confer discretionary voting authority with respect to (i) any proposal for which we have not been provided with timely notice pursuant to the bylaws and (ii) any proposal for which we have been provided with timely notice pursuant to the bylaws and (ii) any proposal for which we have been provided with timely notice pursuant to the bylaws and the Exchange Act.